martis36/transcriptDB/README.md

 ### Installation

 - Download the contents of our repo.
-Within the file CAB DOCS is the file Database Documents where you will find the needed files.
+Within the file Code is where you will find the needed files it is best to move these files into your main Documents folder on your local machine.
-- With psql installed, run these commands to change your user permissions to super user:
+- With psql installed, run these commands in the terminal to change your user permissions to super user:
 -		sudo -u postgres psql
 - 		alter role <your username> superuser
 This allows you to use COPY in the CopyCSV.sql file.